Contract-Initiated Multichain Execution

 bytes recipient; // CEA or target address on the external chain (bytes-encoded)

-address token; // PRC20 token address on Push Chain to bridge (address(0) for none)
+address token; // PRC20 token on Push Chain to bridge (address(0) for none)

 uint256 amount; // Amount of PRC20 to bridge